ClevelandClinicQHS/QHScrnomo/README.md

 ### 3. Construct the nomogram

-Finally, build the nomogram that can be used to quickly generate model predictions manually.
+Finally, we can build the nomogram that can be used to quickly generate model predictions manually.

 ``` r
 # Set some nice display labels (also see ?Newlevels)